-The following Kentucky Reciprocity counties are assessed at WV Resident rates: Boyd, Lawrence, Martin and Pike.
-Students living in these counties must coordinate with the Mountwest Financial Aid Office to guarantee their status for reciprocity rates.
+The following Kentucky Reciprocity counties are assessed at WV Resident rates: Boyd, Lawrence, Martin, and Pike.
+Students living in these counties must coordinate with the Mountwest Financial Aid Ofice to guarantee their status for reciprocity rates.

 Additional fees may apply for specific programs and courses.
-Please call Mountwest Business Services Cashier's Office for details.
+Please contact the Office of the cashier at (304) 710-3480 for details.